 As we continue to pursue our added sugars reduction goal, we expect to focus on the following priorities to further transform our portfolio:

-- Further reformulation of core carbonated soft drinks.
+- Further reformulation of core carbonated soft drinks in our biggest international markets

-- Acceleration and expansion of our no- and low-sugar portfolio, including new flavors of Pepsi Black/MAX, 7up Free, and Lipton Zero.
+- Acceleration and expansion of our zero and low-sugar portfolio, including new flavors of Pepsi Zero Sugar/MAX, 7UP Zero and Lipton Zero

-- Further geographic expansion of PepsiCo no- and low-sugar flavored soda mixes.
+- Further geographic expansion of PepsiCo no- and low-sugar flavored soda mixes, for fountain and other products

-- Introduction of additional no- and low-sugar product innovations.
+- Introduction of additional zero and low-sugar product innovations (for example, launching Bubly in Australia and some additional markets)

 PepsiCo anticipates that efforts will continue unabated within the beverage industry to improve the nutritional quality of products and to support consumers in making Positive Choices.